Advertisement

 How to get the most benefits from curcumin

-What this study wasn’t able to pinpoint was the exact dose of curcumin needed to see a benefit (doses in these 15 studies ranged from 120 to 1,500 milligrams of curcumin taken anywhere from 1 to 8 months.
+What this study wasn't able to pinpoint was the exact dose of curcumin needed to see a benefit (doses in these 15 studies ranged from 120 to 1,500 milligrams of curcumin taken for anywhere from one to eight months.

-If you choose to get curcumin by eating more turmeric, consider consuming between ½ to 1 teaspoon of the spice a day (paired with black pepper to help the body better absorb it).
+If you choose to get curcumin by eating more turmeric, consider consuming between ½ and 1 teaspoon of the spice a day (paired with black pepper to help the body better absorb it).

 Curcumin is also available in supplements.
 Curcumin and turmeric supplements are formulated with optimal absorption in mind to ensure you get the most benefits.
 These supplements are actually better studied than the spice, especially when it comes to inflammation.